shun313/9siliconcs3/q1/classRelationships.md

 [Part II - Class Attributes and Methods](classAttributesMethods.md)
 ## Existing Class
 Class: MusicTrack
-Description: A MusicTrack represents a song in a music library or playlist.
+Description: A MusicTrack represents a song and contains information about it's title, genre, artist, and blocked status, it also represents a song in a music library or playlist.
 ## New Related Class
-Class: Playlist
+Class: PlayList
-Description: A playlist represents a storage, it includes songs the user has added in that specific playlist
+Description: A playList represents a storage, it includes songs the user has added in that specific PlayList
 ## Association
-Relationship: Playlist contains MusicTrack
+Relationship: PlayList contains MusicTrack
-Explanation: A playlist can contain multiple MusicTracks objects.
+Explanation: A PlayList can contain multiple MusicTracks objects.
 ## Multiplicity
 Multiplicity: 0..*
-Explanation:
+Explanation: A PlayList can have multiple MusicTrack objects or none.
 ## UML Class Relationship Diagram
 ![Class Relationship Diagram](images/classRelationshipDiagram.png)
 ## Python Implementation